-A minimum of 6 credit hours in each category (Written and Oral Expression, Life and Physical Sciences and Mathematics, and Social and Behavioral Sciences) with a total of at least 27 credit hours in general education courses.
+English composition (3 cr.), Math Modeling (3 cr.) and a minimum of 6 credit hours in each category (Natural and Mathematical Sciences, Social and Historical Studies, and World Languages and World Cultures) with a total of at least 27 credit hours in general education courses.
 These are normally undergraduate courses.
 Previous credit will be counted.